janmaru/zizek_five_three/Readme.md

 				let Positions = [A;B;C]

-'cause we aren't interessed in the modelling about a particular male or the other but only about the color we're going to make a one distinct list:
+'cause we aren't interested in the modelling about a particular male or the other but only about the color we're going to make a one distinct list:

 		let Couples = (combinations Men Positions.Length) |> List.distinct